-The NSW National Parks and Wildlife Service (NPWS) is dedicated to the conservation of the state’s heritage sites through restoration, preservation and ongoing maintenance.
+NSW National Parks and Wildlife Service (NPWS) is dedicated to the conservation of the state’s heritage sites located within national parks.
 NPWS works in partnership with other government agencies and communities to identify, protect and promote the heritage of NSW.

 Read more about Conserving heritage

 Heritage consists of places and objects inherited from past generations that we wish to pass on to future generations.
-Historic heritage is found throughout NSW in many forms.
-You can find heritage within a:
+Examples of historic heritage within NSW national parks include:

 Historic heritage programs

 - Kiandra Courthouse and Chalet adaptive re-use